How Atlanta Agencies Address AI Image Generator Bias

 Prompting alone is not enough.
 That is why many firms are adding a diversity audit for AI visuals to their workflow.

 Before an image is approved, teams review it for inclusive representation, realistic context, natural rendering, and audience fit.
-This step helps catch issues that even detailed prompts can miss.
+This step helps catch issues and subtle ai biases that even detailed prompts can miss.

 It also serves as one of the most practical mitigation strategies available to teams working with generative tools today.